 Backflow protectors prevent breast milk and moisture from entering your tubing.

-Not all pumps have backflow protectors.
+Not all pumps have separate backflow protectors.
 Medela pumps, for example, do not have them, while Spectra pumps do.
-If your pump comes with a backflow protector, it is critical that you use it as using your pump without it may void your warranty.

 How often to replace backflow protectors: If you pump 3 or more times per day, replace backflow protectors every 3 months.
 If you pump less than 3 times per day, replace every 6 months.